wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

    PowerAuth Mobile Utility Server application.

 6. **Import Certificates**: Certificates are not possible to migrate automatically.
 It is needed to [Importing Certificate in PEM Format](Configuration.md#importing-certificate-in-pem-format) via API.
+See [Creating First Admin User](Configuration.md#creating-first-admin-user).

 ## Database Changes - detailed description of changes above